 You’ve finally finished recording a video, but something’s missing.
 You need to make sure your audience captures the feeling you’re trying to get across.
-You take to your video-editing software for post-production and it hits you: the moving video zoom effect.
+You take to your video-editing software for post-production and it hits you: the Ken Burns effect.

-The moving zoom effect, also known as the gradual zoom or slow zoom, allows you to redirect or focus your audience’s attention on a specific subject you want to highlight.
+The Ken Burns effect, also known as the gradual zoom or moving zoom, allows you to redirect or focus your audience’s attention on a specific subject you want to highlight.
 This type of camera movement elicits emotion from your video that capture’s your audience’s attention where you want it.

-Unlike jump cuts, the moving zoom effect gives the audience time to sit with an emotion.
+Unlike jump cuts, the Ken Burns effect gives the audience time to sit with an emotion.
 Whether you decide to zoom in or zoom out depends on the different feelings you want the audience to feel.

 Using the Zoom-in Effect